ctrautma/NicQual/README.md

 # Platform QE Nic Qualification Script

-Requires two servers, one for running the tests, and one for running the T-Rex Traffic Generator.
+The QE Scripts are three separate scripts that all must pass.

+The functional test script runs a plethora of tests to verify NICs pass functional requirements.

+The performance based tests use an upstream project called VSPerf from OPNFV to test performance using very basic flows rules and parameters.
+This is broken into two scripts, the first script will test phy2phy, and PVP scenarios.
+The second script requires SR-IOV to be enabled on the NICs in test.

+The performance based tests require servers.
+One server will have TREX installed, the other will be a clean install system running RHEL 7.4 or greater.
+The servers should be wired back to back from the test NICs to the output NICs of the T-Rex server.

+The server with the NICs under test must have 9 available Hyperthreads on the NIC Numa to run all tests correctly.
+Do not use CPU 0 or its paired hyperthread for PMD or VCPU assignments.

-T-Rex generator should be setup as per the following instructions
+The T-Rex generator should be setup as per the following instructions

 Download the Trex latest release from here: